What Is Raku Pottery: Facts and Tips for Beginner Potters

 What Clays to Use for Raku

-You can use both Low and High bisque fired clay bodies with a high grog content.
-The clays with heavy grog tend to withstand thermal shock more so than others.
-Clays like Laguna Soldate 60 or Specially made Clay for Raku will yield the most favorable results.
-Raku clay means that it can handle the thermal shock.
+You can use both Low- and High-bisque-fired clay bodies with a high grog content.
+Clays with heavy grog tend to withstand thermal shock better than others.
+Clays like Laguna Soldate 60 or specially made Clay for Raku will yield the most favorable results.
+Raku clay can withstand thermal shock.
 This happens when you remove the pottery from the kiln to cool it fast.
-The fast cooling can lead to the Raku ware cracking or even cracking in half in some cases.
+The rapid cooling can cause Raku ware to crack, or even crack in half in some cases.

-Because of the process, Raku has a higher rate of imperfections in pottery than other pottery forms.
-Raku technique would smoke the vessels using sawdust and other combustible materials while the clay pottery remains hot to inhibit the absorption of oxygen.
+Because of the process, Raku pottery has a higher rate of imperfections than other pottery forms.
+The Raku technique would smoke the vessels using sawdust and other combustible materials while the clay pottery remains hot to inhibit the absorption of oxygen.

 What Pottery Glaze to Choose for Raku

-Don’t overlook the glaze you choose because it serves as a layer of protective coating.
+Don’t overlook the glaze you choose because it serves as a protective layer.
 It can color and decorate your Raku wares.
 Any low-fire glazes should work.
 You can also use glazes specially made for Raku.

 What is Raku Pottery Better For